kevinpowell/balancer/Readme.md

   I conected the speakers to the adc in the most naive possible way.
 It would be better to have proper biasing via op-amps.

-  The MCP3008 is plenty fast for this operation, but a more modern adc with a gain stage would probably be preferable
+  The MCP3008 is plenty fast for this operation, but a more modern adc with a gain stage would probably be preferable.
+A real voltage reference would not go amiss, either.
+  The cheapo IR proximity detectors that I used for sensing the positon of the rotor don't have the response time they should (could be my underdeveloped circuit building, though)

   In the early stages of this project, I made several errors.
 One of which led me to believe that I would need to support 20ksamps/sec.
 That's why I used the RT kernel and it also explains all the hamfisted signal handling action in main_timer.
 I would have been better off spending time updating the mcp3008 kernel driver to use iio triggering